SCPKU Team Innovation Faculty Fellowship Program

 - Clear and measurable impact

 - Plans to leverage/combine other funding (if applicable, teams are strongly encouraged to also consider applying for seed grants offered by Stanford's Office of International Affairs and other SU units.
-See other faculty seed funding opportunites.)
+See other faculty seed funding opportunities.)

 - Time maximized at SCPKU